“So how’s Ramadan going for you?”

-One of the best ways of really focusing on your worship is to spend the last 10 days of Ramadan in the mosque; cutting out all worldly cares and just concentrating on getting closer to Allah.
+One of the best ways of really focusing on your worship is to cut out all worldly cares and just concentrate on getting closer to Allah.

-As long as you make your intention for i`tikaf (retreat in the mosque), your reward will be in accordance with the amount of time you spend there.
-The same applies to sisters too.
-If your local mosque has provision for sisters, follow in the steps of the Prophet’s wives and spend some time in i`tikaf too.
+As long as you make your intention for i`tikaf (spiritual retreat), your reward will be in accordance with the amount of time you spend there.

 Search for Laylat Al-Qadr

 “Look for Laylat-Al-Qadr (The Night of Power) in the last ten nights of Ramadan, on the night when nine or seven or five nights remain out of the last ten nights of Ramadan.”
 (Al-Bukhari)